-Our intention is to continue to challenge our brightest students beyond the scope of the GCSE course and into areas of A' level, through a more advanced qualification such as the Level 2 in Further Mathematics.
-This will be in addition to the GCSE and will be taken at the end of Year 11.
+Our intention is to continue to challenge our brightest students beyond the scope of the GCSE course and into areas of A' level, through a more advanced qualification, equivalent to a GCSE, Level 2 in Further Mathematics.
+This is in addition to the GCSE and will be taken at the end of Year 11.